RotichD/travel-music/README.md

 # Frameworks:

-This app runs in the browser and features dynamically updated HTML and CSS powered by pureCSS and uses weatherAPI, giphy, and Spotify.
+This app runs in the browser and features dynamically updated HTML5 and CSS powered by pureCSS and uses weatherAPI, giphy, and Spotify.

 - HTML5
 - CSS: pureCSS